lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/nanosheared-electrolyte.rst

 ..  container:: justify

-    Explanations: The parameters for water (mass 1, mass 2, pair_coeff 1 1, pair coeff 2 2, bond_coeff 1 and angle_coeff
+    The parameters for water (mass 1, mass 2, pair_coeff 1 1, pair coeff 2 2, bond_coeff 1 and angle_coeff
     1) are given by the TIP4P/2005 force field, the parameters for Na+ and Cl- (mass 3, mass 4, pair_coeff 3